tq-systems/meta-tq/meta-tq/doc/README.TQMa95xxLA.md

   When CAN-FD is enabled, the non-datarate needs to be lower than the datarate.
 The Linux kernel will emit a warning when it detects that the `brp` setting does not match.

+### RS485

+RS485 is enabled with `linux,rs485-enabled-at-boot-time` in MBa95xxCA devicetree.
+Use DIP S8 for Termination.

 ### Cortex M7